Safety during your journey

 Security is an issue that we take very seriously.
 In principle, rail travel is a safe mode of transport, but unsafe situations may occur, or passengers may feel that a situation is unsafe due to the actions of aggressive travellers without a ticket, vandals or loiterers, or large crowds around the access gates.

 The grounds for processing the data is: justified interest.

 One of the measures we take for increased safety is camera surveillance in stations and in trains.
 In practice, this has turned out to be a key tool in preventing, investigating, and prosecuting criminal offences, or tackling other violations.
 It is also a useful tool for identifying the formation of large crowds, and it enables NS to take measures to ensure the safe and smooth passage through the access gates.
 These cameras are clearly visible and you are informed of their presence by means of images on stickers.
 NS and its travellers all benefit from camera surveillance.

 Security personnel and Service & Safety employees are authorised to use their bodycams in all stations and trains, which they wear to guarantee your safety as well as their own.
 They can activate the camera and record the images from the bodycams when they see an unsafe situation arise.

 Without this footage, we would not be able to investigate incidents or to ensure the safety of our travellers and employees.
-We believe that safety outweighs the risk of violating the privacy of a traveller or employee.
+We believe this outweighs the risk of violating the privacy of a traveller or employee.
 We ensure that all footage is stored securely and that access to the footage is limited to authorised personnel only; the personnel equipped with bodycams cannot access the images.